seanode/seanode.github.io/_posts/2013-04-24-seattle-nodejs-may-meetup.md

 ## Venue

 The [SURF Incubator][surf] is located in the Exchange building at:
-821 Second Ave., Suite 800, Seattle, WA 98104.
+821 Second Ave., Seattle, WA 98104.
 See their [location][surf_loc]
 page for additional details.
-The Exchange building closes at 6:00pm, so we will have meetup members helping out to get you inside and up to the 8th floor for the presentations.
+The Exchange building closes at 6:00pm, so we will have meetup members helping out to get you inside on the 4th floor for the presentations.
 Please message the meetup page if you are having any difficulties getting in.

+**Update**: We will be meeting on the **4th** floor conference room, which is at the street level from the entrance at Marion St. and 2nd Ave.

 ## Sponsors